ONDC-Official/verification-logs/logs/Dailybee/Retail-Logs/Flow3/log_report.md

 - /message/catalog/bpp~1providers/0/items/0/descriptor/images must NOT have more than 3 items
 - /message/catalog/bpp~1providers/0/items/1/descriptor/images must NOT have more than 3 items

-**/init**
-- value of address.name, address.building and address.locality should be unique

 **/confirm**
 - address/door mismatches in /billing in /init and /confirm